Győri ETO KC: 2005–2012 Dominance in Hungary

-In 2009, Győri ETO reached the final of the Champions League, meeting Danish champion Viborg HK.
+In 2009, Győri ETO reached the final of the Champions League for the first time, meeting Danish champion Viborg HK.
+In the semifinals they triumphed against Austrian record champion and 8-time CL winner Hypo Niederösterreich, 54–47 on aggregate.
 Due to a knee injury suffered days before the first leg, captain Anita Görbicz couldn't take part in the finals.
-Győr won the first match away 26–24 but was defeated at Veszprém Aréna 23–26, thus losing the title on aggregate score.
+Győr won the first match away 26–24, however was defeated at Veszprém Aréna 23–26, a venue that substituted for their home soil.
+ETO players missed nine penalties combined in the finals.
+A season later they lost the semifinals of the most prestigious European competition against Oltchim Râmnicu Vâlcea 45–49 on aggregate, then another year later another semifinal duel turned out unsuccessful opposite to Spanish Itxako Navarra, 50–45 on aggregate.

-In 2012, the team made it to the EHF Champions League finals again, where they fell short to ŽRK Budućnost Podgorica on the away goals rule.
+In 2012, the team made it to the Champions League finals again, this time felling short to ŽRK Budućnost Podgorica on the away goals rule.
 ETO won the first leg on home soil to 29–27, while their Montenegrin opponent achieved a 27–25 victory in the rematch which was just enough for them to gain the title.
+Not even Göbricz's 21 goals scored in the finals combined were sufficient.
+ETO's bad luck seemed to continue internationally, as this final was the seventh on European level they lost, out of the seven finals they have reached.
+In the meantime their dominance in Hungary was not questionable.

-During the years, both Hungarian and foreign handball talents and stars wore the green and white jersey, such as Anikó Kovacsics, Zsuzsanna Tomori, Eduarda Amorim, Katrine Lunde, Heidi Løke, Ana Gros, Andrea Lekić or Jovanka Radičević.
+During this period both Hungarian and foreign handball talents and stars wore the green and white jersey, such as Anikó Kovacsics, Zsuzsanna Tomori, Eduarda Amorim, Katrine Lunde, Heidi Løke, Ana Gros, Andrea Lekić, and Jovanka Radičević.